utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 **Variables** - Named information or assigned values that can be included in the text using the `{{key}}` format.

-**Out** - sends the information entered in the text box to the next block.
+**Out** - Sends the information entered in the text box to the next block.

 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/63bc94e8e308d202595085d7)